fiatjaf/noflux-website/content/docs/development.md

 <h2 id="github-codespaces">GitHub Codespaces <a class="anchor" href="#github-codespaces" title="Permalink">¶</a></h2>

-Miniflux development environment is preconfigured for GitHub Codespaces.
+Noflux development environment is preconfigured for GitHub Codespaces.
 It could be useful for small contributions.

 Just click on "Create codespace" button in GitHub web ui to create a new development environment in the cloud.
 Once it's ready, you can use Visual Studio Code to edit the source code.